js816/bikesharing/README.md

 ![Checkout_times_by_gender](https://user-images.githubusercontent.com/82730954/127708828-b3746425-072a-4263-bc42-8d04d5ecad15.PNG)

-The graph above shows the same checkout time by gender.
+The graph above shows the same ride time now broken out by gender.
 The same pattern holds true across gender.
 This graph also demonstrates that the majority of rides are taken by males.

 ## Trips by Weekday per Hour

 ![Trips_by_weekday_per_hour](https://user-images.githubusercontent.com/82730954/127708859-d087f9be-0e1d-44de-9d1c-df5652c0664e.PNG)

-The above graph shows ride start times by hour (on the y-axis) and weekday (on the x-axis).
+The above graph shows ride start times by hour (on the y-axis) and day of week (on the x-axis).
 The data show that during the week, peak times are before and after normal working hours, although that does shift some on Thursdays and Fridays.
 Weekend rides start to increase later in the day and are more consistent throughout the day.
 Nighttime and early morning hours are the least popular times.

 Understanding peak and off-peak times is important in understanding when bikes can be serviced and redistributed as needed without impacting the supply available.